FTC7314Git/SummerChallenge2017/docs/OnBoarding_SoftwareDeveloper.md

 # Welcome to the Team!

 When someone joins the team as a Software Developer the following tasks will need to be completed.
+After completing these tasks you will know the secret handshake.

 1) Install the most recent version of [Android Studio] (https://developer.android.com/studio/index.html)  This will be used to write the code for our robot.